Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/lumi-container-wrapper/USER.md

-    If however you use lumi-container-wrapper to install software from the regular Anaconda repositories (not `conda-forge` which is OK), the Anaconda license applies, consists of one or two documents, depending on the type of user your are.
+    If however you use lumi-container-wrapper to install software from the regular Anaconda repositories (not `conda-forge` which is OK), the Anaconda license applies, which consists of one or two documents, depending on the type of user your are.
     The ["Terms of Service"](https://www.anaconda.com/legal/terms/terms-of-service)
     apply to all users.
 Don't however assume that since 1.a.(2) makes an exception that as an academic user you can use Anaconda on LUMI.
 Then the ["Academic Policy"](https://www.anaconda.com/legal/terms/academic) applies also,
-    and on LUMI, 4.1 does not apply as LUMI is not in an academic domain, so you must either do all downloads from a server in the academic domain (and hence cannot use lumi-container-wrapper) or you need to follow 4.2 and your insitution needs to take an institution-wide license for Anaconda.
+    and on LUMI, 4.1 does not apply as LUMI is not in an academic domain, so you must either do all downloads from a server in the academic domain (and hence cannot use `lumi-container-wrapper`) or you need to follow 4.2 and your insitution needs to take an institution-wide license for Anaconda.

-    Other specific packages, even packages on conda-forge, may also have a more restrictive license than the `miniconda-forge` tools.
+    Other specific packages, even packages on `conda-forge`, may also have a more restrictive license than the `miniconda-forge` tools.

     Note that LUMI users themselves are responsible for verifying that they are